-Kilmorey Mausoleum

-Near the end of the catchment you will find the Kilmorey Mausoleum built in the style of an ancient Egyptian monument in the 1850s.
+Kilmorey Mausoleum Near the end of the catchment you will find the Kilmorey Mausoleum built in the style of an ancient Egyptian monument in the 1850s.
+Find out more on how to visit here.
+Silverhall Park Silverhall Park lies on the Duke of Northumberland's River and was once the garden of a grand house Silver Hall.

-Silverhall Park

-Silverhall Park lies on the Duke of Northumberland's River and was once the garden of a grand house Silver Hall.
 You can still see the original gate and an icehouse within the grounds.
 Other remains of the once grand landscape are the trees in the park.

-Gunpowder Mills

-Throughout history, the Crane has been used as a source of power to run mills which used water power for an industrial process, including flour milling, sword making, as well as the best known local industry of gunpowder.
+Headstone Manor The Grade I listed Headstone Manor is the earliest surviving timber-framed building in Middlesex with construction beginning in 1310.
+The site is now the home of Harrow Museum.
+Gunpowder Mills Throughout history, the Crane has been used as a source of power to run mills which used water power for an industrial process, including flour milling, sword making, as well as the best known local industry of gunpowder.
 You can find remains of these mills in Donkey Woods, Brazil Mill Woods.
 Visit Crane Park to see the Tower, the only remaining building of the Hounslow Gunpowder Mills.
 The Duke of Northumberland's Rivers were built to feed the Mills on the River Crane.
 Take a walk along them to find out more.